-Counsel, and particularly any party that is not represented by counsel, may give a brief opening statement if desired.
+Counsel may give a brief opening statement if desired.
 The opening statement will ordinarily be given immediately after the opening of the hearing and, except in unusual circumstances or complex cases, will be limited in time.
-Fifteen (15) minutes is long.
+Ten minutes is long.
+Fifteen minutes is excruciating.
+Five minutes is appreciated.
 Your opening statement should be non-argumentative and should focus on (a) the issues, (b) the proof you anticipate will be presented, and (3) the specific relief you seek.
 Tell me what you are going to tell me.
 Tell me what you really want me to do.
 I am not going to speculate on damages or relief.
 If I have significant questions in my own mind as to what is being asked of me, I have a pretty simple solution.